Photo from Canva

 In this article:

-Getting the notification that you have orders for a military move, or Permanent Change of Station (PCS), is undoubtedly an exciting moment!
+Getting the notification that you have orders for a military move, or Permanent Change of Station (PCS), is undoubtedly an exciting moment.
 The prospect of new adventures, new surroundings, and new experiences awaits.
-However, it's completely natural to feel a bit overwhelmed by the laundry list of tasks that must be accomplished before, during, and after the move.
+However, it's completely natural to turn your attention first to the laundry list of tasks that must be accomplished before, during, and after the move.

 Whether it’s your first move or your tenth, getting organized and knowing what to expect will help ease some of the stress of PCS.